Social Selling

-Understanding Social Selling in B2B Sales
+What Social Selling means in practice

 Social selling matters because B2B buying has shifted decisively to digital channels.
-Gartner predicts that by 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels, fundamentally changing how reps reach and influence decision-makers.gartner.com At the same time, research indicates around 75% of B2B buyers now use social media to support purchase decisions, making a seller’s social presence a critical part of the evaluation process.minoritybusinesscollective.com In this environment, social selling becomes a core lead-generation strategy rather than a nice-to-have experiment.
+Gartner predicts that by 2025, 80% of B2B sales interactions between suppliers and buyers will occur in digital channels, fundamentally changing how reps reach and influence decision-makers.
+At the same time, research indicates around 75% of B2B buyers now use social media to support purchase decisions, making a seller’s social presence a critical part of the evaluation process.
+In this environment, social selling becomes a core lead-generation strategy rather than a nice-to-have experiment.

 In modern sales organizations, social selling is tightly integrated into SDR workflows and account-based motions.
 Reps use tools like LinkedIn Sales Navigator and data platforms to build precise prospect lists, follow account news, and monitor trigger events.
-They then combine social touches-profile views, connection requests, comments, DMs-with outbound email and cold calling sequences to multi-thread buying committees, increase reply rates, and convert online engagement into booked meetings.
+They then combine social touches, profile views, connection requests, comments, DMs, with outbound email and cold calling sequences to multi-thread buying committees, increase reply rates, and convert online engagement into booked meetings.

 Social selling has also evolved from simple connection-spam tactics to a more sophisticated, data-driven discipline.
 Early attempts focused on sending mass connection requests with pitch-heavy messages, which quickly led to low acceptance rates and platform restrictions.
 Today’s best B2B teams treat social selling as a long-term relationship channel: reps optimize profiles as customer-centric landing pages, collaborate with marketing on thought leadership and case studies, and use analytics to refine messaging and targeting.
 Combined with traditional channels, social selling helps SDRs and AEs meet buyers where they already are, build trust earlier in the journey, and create more predictable, high-quality pipeline.